Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

 \endgroup

-To ensure consistent and stable representations, the $\mathbf{M}_{train}$ matrix is updated using a momentum-based approach~\cite{he2020momentum} with the causal correlation matrix from the previous iteration, denoted as $\mathbf{M}^{iter-1}_{cc} \in \mathbb{R}^{N \times N}$, followed by a softmax operation for normalization:
+To ensure consistent and stable representations, the $\mathbf{M}$ matrix is updated using a momentum-based approach~\cite{he2020momentum} with the causal correlation matrix $\widetilde{\mathbf{M}}^{z-1} \in \mathbb{R}^{N \times N}$ from the previous iteration $z$-1, followed by a softmax operation for normalization: